Speldosa/Speldosa.github.io/README.md

 # To-do

 ## Primary:
-- Fix so that Soundcloud looks okay on the phone.

-## Secondary:
 - Check the resources for [http://jekyllrb.com/docs/datafiles/](data files) and for [http://jekyllrb.com/docs/collections/](collections).
 Is this something that I should put to use going further?
 - Design the look and feel of the essay post page.
 	- Fix it so that the title get its own font.